krasimir/navigo/README.md

   // display all the products
 });
 ```

-Skip the first parameter and provide only a function and the router will fallback every non-existing URL to your handler. (suitable for displaying home page)
+or skip the first parameter and provide only a function and the router will fallback every non-existing URL to your handler. (suitable for displaying home page)

 ```js
 router.on(function () {